 Of course, nothing’s perfect.
-If a hacker somehow accessed your master sign-in credentials, the very structure set up to limit a security breach could offer broad access to bad actors.
+If a hacker somehow accessed your master sign-in credentials, the structure set up to limit a security breach could offer broad access to bad actors.
 That said, SSO stacks the odds in your favor, minimizing the risk associated with passwords and the security breaches that result from malicious access.

 How Does SSO Work?

-The central component of SSO is the identity provider relationship.
+The central component of SSO is the identity-provider relationship.

-OAuth: An open authorization framework created and championed by Google, Twitter, and others, OAuth uses tokens to verify an identity without divulging a password by giving the app secured designated access.
+- OAuth: An open authorization framework created and championed by Google, Twitter, and others, OAuth uses tokens to verify identity without divulging a password by giving the app secured designated access.
 A good example of this is the Zoom scenario mentioned earlier or logging into Netflix using your Facebook credentials.

-SAML (Security Assertion Markup Language): Perhaps the most widely used protocol, and the one used by HubSpot-supported SSO providers, SAML provides user authentication once and repeats that authentication across multiple applications.
-The number of coding systems and protocols across the internet are vast, but SAML bridges that divide by enabling different machines to communicate with one another, no matter their specifications.
+- SAML (Security Assertion Markup Language): Perhaps the most widely used protocol, and the one used by HubSpot-supported SSO providers, SAML provides user authentication once and repeats that authentication across multiple applications.
+The number of coding systems and protocols across the internet is vast, but SAML bridges that divide by enabling different machines to communicate with one another, no matter their specifications.

-In addition to improved cybersecurity, SSO also provides organizations with an efficient solution to disparate databases and knowledge silos among their users.
+In addition to improved cybersecurity, SSO provides organizations with an efficient solution to disparate databases and knowledge silos among their users.
 Let’s take a closer look at how SSO provides these benefits.

 How SSO Plays a Role in Better Data

-And, not to go down a rabbit hole, but it’s not a leap to say that better data can inform artificial intelligence for a new range of related uses.
+And, not to go down a rabbit hole, it’s not a leap to say that better data can inform artificial intelligence for a new range of related uses.
 For example, SSO permits Enterprise users to access AI-driven chatbots that can automatically retrieve business information (or credentials) in order to perform necessary actions.

 It makes sense.
-Considering the scale of the largest enterprises and companies in the world, ensuring that the right people have access to their affiliated apps and software usage trends is important.
+Considering the scale of the largest enterprises and companies in the world, ensuring that the right people have access to their affiliated apps and software usage trends is essential.
 The volume of users alone demands high-level administration (IT and departmental), aggregation, and user segmentation to support effective decision-making, be it organizational servicing, internal system investment, or more.

 In fact, the central tenet of how SSO functions is the same reason it plays a role in better data collection.
 SSO enables an organizational process that allows for efficient data integration and control spanning multiple sources, or, put another way, a single source of truth.